 Offering to lend a hand to someone you care about comes in many forms.
 The key is offering something specific: If you simply say, “call if you need anything,” chances are, they won’t.
 Here are some great ideas:

-If your friend is sick: Offer to drive kids to activities or school, run errands, do yard work or clean the house.
+If your friend is sick: Offer to run errands and leave deliveries on their doorstep, do yard work or have a meal delivered.

 If your loved one has a long-term illness or is recovering from surgery: Set up a meal schedule with others.